Generic name: Hyoscyamine, Atropine, Scopolamine, and Phenobarbital Tablets [ hye-oh-SYE-a-meen, A-troe-peen, skoe-POL-a-meen, & fee-noe-BAR-bi-tal ]

 What do I need to tell my doctor BEFORE I take Donnatal?

-- If you have any of these health problems: Bleeding problems, bowel block, glaucoma, a hernia that involves your stomach (hiatal hernia), myasthenia gravis, slow-moving GI (gastrointestinal) tract, trouble passing urine, or ulcerative colitis.
+- If you have any of these health problems: Heart problems due to bleeding, bowel block, enlarged colon, glaucoma, a hernia that involves your stomach (hiatal hernia), myasthenia gravis, slow-moving GI (gastrointestinal) tract, trouble passing urine, or ulcerative colitis.

 - If you have ever had porphyria.